pagalvin/tsbook/chapter04_IntroducingTypes.md

 ![short animation](/assets/video/ch04_strongTypingExampleVideo/ch04_strongTypingExampleVideo.gif "IDE Supporting Defined Types")

+(If you can't see the animation for some reason, [access this link via a web browser](https://pagalvin.gitbooks.io/yet-another-typescript-book/content/assets/video/ch04_strongTypingExampleVideo/ch04_strongTypingExampleVideo.gif) or type in this URL: https://goo.gl/hEbWvq).

 If you're already a JS coder, this is a very simple way to get started with the language.
 Pick a few variables, associate some types with them and see what happens.
 A couple things will or may happen when you do this:
 - Your IDE will get a lot smarter about your code.
 It will know variable types and prevent you from assigning strings to numbers and that sort of thing.
 - You may discover problems with your code right away.
 You may well have intended that a particular variable, `myNumber`, hold numbers.
 As JS coders know, it's quite easy to mistakenly assign strings, date, complex objects, to your "myNumber" variable.